agilord/aws_client/generated/aws_codecommit_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-This is the <i>AWS CodeCommit API Reference</i>.
-This reference provides descriptions of the operations and data types for AWS CodeCommit API along with usage examples.
+This is the <i>CodeCommit API Reference</i>.
+This reference provides descriptions of the operations and data types for CodeCommit API along with usage examples.

 ## Links